Yashkapure06/GDSC-ProCode/2022-Oct/18 Oct 2022/README.md

 # Problem Statement : 18 Oct 2022

-- Accept  n size  2D array from user and convet row into column and viceversa <br>
+- Accept  n size  2D array from user and convert row into column and viceversa <br>

 ```
 Input:  int A[N][N] = { { 1, 1, 1, 1 },